neeru24/neeru24/README.md

 <br><br>
 🌐 Enhancing my proficiency in HTML/CSS and JavaScript, I'm passionate about crafting innovative projects that make a difference. 💻🚀
 <br><br>
 📅 I love sharing daily insights on DSA, documenting my learning journey and discoveries.
-You're invited to join me on this exciting path of exploration and growth!
+You're invited to join me on LinkedIn for this exciting path of exploration and growth!
 <br><br>
 🤝 Beyond academics, I actively engage in various university tech events and extracurriculars.
 As an enthusiastic member of the Tech Titans community, I take pleasure in networking with industry professionals and fellow tech enthusiasts, cultivating collaboration and fostering innovation.
 <br><br>